-Figure 6.25: [IR] ACMU Status Indicators

 [B] ACMU LED Display Warning Codes

 The ACMU has a two digit LED BIT display located on the front of the box which will report codes in a two character alpha-numeric format.
 These codes are useful for identifying external faults and loose or missing cable connections.
 This display is updated whenever internal Built-in Test (BIT) is executed, with any detected error codes displayed in sequence roughly once per second and repeated continuously.
 If this indicator displays the code 88 (all LED segments lighted) then the ACMU has detected a fault in the GAU and the GAU must be replaced.